thisismattsmith/elearningco/src/content/blog/workplace-health-safety-cost-guide.md

 ## Understanding WHS eLearning Course Costs

-Creating a custom Workplace Health & Safety (WHS) eLearning course is a significant investment for Australian organizations.
+Creating a custom Workplace Health & Safety (WHS) eLearning course is a significant investment for Australian organisations.
 Understanding the factors that influence pricing helps you budget appropriately and make informed decisions about your training development.

 In this comprehensive guide, we'll break down what affects WHS course costs, typical market rates, and how to determine what you should expect to pay in 2025.